merijndejonge/DgmlBuilder/README.md

 DgmlBuilder is a small `DotNet` library for generating `DGML` graphs without having to know all the details of `DGML` (the Microsoft Directed Graph Markup Language).
 Visual Studio contains a powerful, interactive `DGML` viewer that is used mostly for displaying code structures of your Visual Studio projects.
 Despite the powerful viewer, the `DGML` format is not so much in use for other purposes.
 It is also a bit difficult to use.
 The aim of `DgmlBuilder` is to make it more easy to represent your (graph-) structured data in `DGML` such that you can use the Visual Studio `DGML` viewer to display, analyze, and interact with your data.

 ## How it works
-`GraphBuilder` operates on a collection of objects and turns these into collections of nodes, edges, styles, and categories, based on a given ste of builders.
+`DgmlBuilder` operates on a collection of objects and turns these into collections of nodes, edges, styles, and categories, based on a given set of builders.

 ### Builders
-Builders are specific classes that you write that convert objects in your model to to specific graph elements.
+Builders are specific classes that you write to convert objects in your model to specific graph elements.

 The following builders are supported:
 * `NodeBuilder` These are builders that construct graph nodes from objects in your model.
-For instance, if you have a type `Component` in your model with a `Name`,  `Id`, `ComponentType` fields, you can tranform these into corresponding nodes with the following node builder:
+For instance, if you have a type `Component` in your model with `Name`,  `Id`, and `ComponentType` fields, you can tranform these into corresponding nodes with the following node builder:
     ```csharp
     new NodeBuilder<Component>(
         x => new Node